 About the Author

-This article was written by Nic Brisbourne of Boundless.ย Boundless improves education for millions of students and educators through educational resources powered by cloud technology.
+This article was written by Nic Brisbourne of Boundless.
+Boundless improves education for millions of students and educators through educational resources powered by cloud technology.
 With content created by a community of educators, who work side-by-side with subject-matter experts, Boundless provides ready-to-use online content, study materials, and assessment items to make teaching more efficient and learning more effective.
-The company has raised nearly $10 million in venture funding and reaches more than 3 million students and educators.ย see more.ย
+The company has raised nearly $10 million in venture funding and reaches more than 3 million students and educators. see more.

 Recently Published